Did you know you could schedule your Instagram posts in advance? Or optimize your bio to appear in the Explore tab?

 2. See all the posts you've liked.

-Ever wanted to see the posts you've Liked, all in one place?
-All you have to do is go to your own profile and click the "Settings" button in the top right — a gear icon on iPhone/iPad, and three dots on Android — then, click "Account", and finally "Posts You've Liked."
+Ever wanted to see the post you’ve liked all in one place?
+All you have to do is go to your profile, click the three lines on the top right (on Android and iOS), tap “Your Activity,” tap “Interactions,” and then click “Likes.”

-To un-Like any of the posts you've Liked, simply go to the post and deselect the "heart" icon below it.
+To un-like any posts you've Liked, simply go to the post and deselect the "heart" icon below it.
 Don't worry — the user won't be notified that you've un-Liked the post.

-3. Hide, delete, or disable comments on your posts.
+3. Hide, delete, or disable comments and likes on your posts.

 Twitter may carry a more "anything goes" culture of commentary, but your Instagram is your domain — and it's much easier to control who says what on your content.
 This is especially important if you manage a business account.